 There are course requisites for this subject.
 See access conditions.

 This second innovation lab subject focuses students towards designing, realising and investigating a prototype in which they utilise contemporary techniques and large, complex, multi-structure data sets.
 Student teams work on diverse data-driven solutions for complex real-world challenges presented by industry and academic partners.
 They develop technical outputs, project documentation and supporting artefacts in the lab environment suitable for adaption in a work experience context.
 They test new approaches from current research literature, or propose new studies, under the supervision of transdisciplinary staff.
-The lab environment fosters collaboration where students working individually and in groups openly share data and results of data explorations.
+Students work individually and in groups to openly share data and results of data explorations.
 Through taking responsibility for an aspect of a workflow to extract value, or alternatively, work on a subset or a thematic area of inquiry, each student also contributes to the work stream of a major project.
 Using a range of open data sets and suitable case studies, students hone their skills in framing questions useful for embarking upon discoveries, addressing gaps in knowledge or tackling problems.
 The work experience project extends the lab activities to provide students with an opportunity to pursue professional interests, whether involving not-for-profit communities, an entrepreneurial proposal or a nominated organisation.
 Students communicate the outcomes of their innovation lab and workplace investigations in various forms to relevant audiences.

 Subject learning objectives (SLOs)